 - If the stain still remains, try using an enzyme stain remover, such as Kids ‘N’ Pets.
 These can be found in the pet aisle of most supermarkets, as well as in the carpet cleaning section.
 Be sure to get one that specifically says it removes stains.
 Follow the instructions on the label of your selected product to use it.

 Additional Tips and Advice

 - If the clothing piece is dry clean only, do not use water or it will leave a spot.
-There are dry cleaning stain removal products available by Dryel that can be used on these pieces.
+There are home dry cleaning stain removal products available by Dryel that can be used on these items.

 - If the piece can easily be placed in the washing machine and washed, that will provide the easiest removal method.

-- If you are unsure of how the material will react to the cleaning product, test a small, inconspicuous area first to ensure there are no adverse reactions with the fabric.
+- If you are unsure of how the material will react to a cleaning product, test a small, inconspicuous area first, such as the inside of a seam, to ensure there are no adverse reactions with the fabric.